brian-watkins/elm-system/README.md

 and `callback` is a function that takes the initialized program.
 Use `callback` to configure the program once it has been initialized (add any extra ports, etc).

+The route may contain wildcards using the `*` character.
 The route path may contain parameters.
 These will be passed to the Elm program as part of the record sent to the `request` port.
 So, if you configure a route like so:

 ```
-system.route("/my/:thing/:id").program(MyElm.App)
+system.route("/my/:thing/:id/*").program(MyElm.App)
 ```

-then a request to `/my/books/17` will result in the `request` port being called with a record that looks like:
+then a request to `/my/books/17/otherStuff` will result in the `request` port being called with a record that looks like:

 ```
 { thing = "books"